Alex Kirilloff Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is No. 1 in the league with a collective 9.9 strikeouts per nine innings.
+- The Astros pitching staff leads the league with a collective 9.9 strikeouts per nine innings.

-- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, 1.1 per game).
+- The Astros allow the eighth-fewest home runs in baseball (56 total, one per game).

-- Bielak (1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched) gets the start for the Astros, his fifth of the season.
+- Brown (5-1) gets the starting nod for the Astros in his 11th start of the season.
+He has a 3.28 ERA in 57 2/3 innings pitched, with 66 strikeouts.

-- In his most recent appearance on Wednesday, the righty threw 6 2/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering five hits.
+- His most recent time out was on Saturday against the Oakland Athletics, when the right-hander threw seven innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.